DigiBP/Team-Bananas/README.md

 - next step is to define the to-be process
 - email communication can be done via MAKE / Integromat (Integromat can deal with emails sending, receiveing, saving attachments)
 - update the as-is process:
-    - we have 3 roles
+    - we have 3 roles (hiring manager, HR staff, candidate)
-    - for as-is process we do not identify the markers (service task, user task, etc) as
+    - for as-is process we do not identify the markers (service task, user task, etc) as this would indicate that we already use a workflow engine (use a simple task instead)
+- for parallel subtasks: ues expanded subprocess in Camunda and use parallel or sequential multi-instance (we need to check the Camunda 8 platform docs)

 ### ❌ Problems in current process: